Running Events and Races: How to Prepare

 Researching Race Details

 Once you've chosen a race, research the event details.
-Consider factors like the race course, elevation, weather conditions, and start time.
+Consider factors like the race course, elevation, weather conditions, season and start time.
 Knowing these details will help you tailor your training and plan for race day.
 If there's been heavy rain or bad weather a few days before, that can change the course dramatically.
+Walk or drive the course if possible.

 Setting Goals